Doubutsu no Mori

 This will load the title screen with a demo of your town, but you are fully playable.
 Pressing the Start button takes you to Totakeke's speech/player select.

 35: Player Select 4

-Brings back the gorilla to help load your game.
+Brings back the sheep to help load your game.
 Presumably used to select player 4.

 |The Animal Crossing series|